neilpeterson/talk-terraform-workshop/10-continuous-integration/README.md

 ![](../images/variable-group.jpg)

-Click on the **Save and queue** button to start another build.
-Click on the new build number to observe build progress.
+Click on the **Save**, navigate back to the pipeline, and click the **queue** button to start a new build.
+Select the build to see the progress.

 ![](../images/build.jpg)